- General Practitioner (GP)

 International Health Centre The Hague: Prins Willemstraat 41, 2584 HT, The Hague, telephone number: 070 3065100

-The "Huisartsenpost" is for emergency cases only and more expensive than a regular visit to a GP / Family doctor during the weekly consulting hours.
+The "Huisartsenpost" is for emergency cases only and is more expensive than a regular visit to a GP / Family doctor during weekly consulting hours.
 Needless to say that your health insurance will only reimburse you if it was indeed an emergency.

 In the Dutch medical system, the GP is your gateway to any specialist.
 In most circumstances it is advisory, even when it seems urgent, to first phone your GP.
 Only in very severe cases should you can call the emergency service (see details below).

 He/she will refer you to a specialist and advise you to make an appointment.